ben-barks/tubbs-local-helper/README.md

-UPDATE: CRUD/Restful functions complete on Alpha, show and index on Beta;
+UPDATE: index, create, show, update, destroy functions complete on Alpha, show and index on Beta;

-  css reset operational - if disabled, external font works as well.
+  css reset operational - if disabled, external font works as well;

-  app.rb created to combine controllers
+  app.rb created to combine controllers;

-  homepage created with combined table information
+  homepage created with combined table information;

-  navbar added
+  functional navbar and "banner" added;

-  entry names linked to allow editing and deletion
+  entry names linked to allow editing and deletion;

-  /source/show lists all inventory items specific to them
+  /source/show lists all inventory items specific to them;